strategicdata/pmhc-mds-spec/doc/user-documentation.rst

    .. figure:: screen-shots/invite-accepted-email.png
       :alt: PMHC MDS Invite Accepted

-6. If the user requires more than one role you can now follow the instructions at :ref:`adding_roles`.
+7. If the user requires more than one role you can now follow the instructions at :ref:`adding_roles`.
+Also update the organisations contact details, if a new user is the organistions primary contact.

 .. _accepting_invitation: